bettyeverett/week-05--tooling-quiz/README.md

 You would need to determine which changes you would like to keep by fixing the conflicts between the two versions of index.html in the local master and repo master.

+## 6. Burn it all!

+In order to 'throw away' all work since last commit, you would run the command...

+`git reset HEAD~ --hard`